 Comparative case studies were then developed from the interviews and the participant observations.
 This element of primary data collection has allowed me to identify potential transformational elements of community group dynamics other than conversation that are already being used in community groups in Delhi.
 The resulting data has been used to develop a list of suggestions for community groups that incorporates conversations into the community development process.

 I have used an analytic inductive process to analyze my data in order to identify patterns or themes from the observations and interviews that I conducted.
 After developing case studies, I used triangulation to assist with the identification of emergent themes.
-Triangulation seeks to find the convergence from different methods of research, integrating key themes that emerge from secondary sources as well as multiple primary research methods, such as interviews and case studies (Gray, 2014).
+Triangulation seeks to find the convergence from different methods of research, integrating key themes that emerge from secondary sources as well as multiple primary research methods, such as interviews and case studies (Gray, 2014, loc.
+1561).

 Validity

-The sample size of five community groups (through which 12-24 individual interviews were conducted) is a valid sample size, as this research is based primarily on case studies and gathering people’s stories.
-Participants from various sociocultural and religious backgrounds were chosen, which strengthens the external validity of the findings and increases the likelihood of the data being generalizable to fit any population (Gray, 2014).
+The sample size of five community groups (through which twelve to twenty-four individual interviews were conducted) is a valid sample size, as this research is based primarily on case studies and gathering people’s stories.
+Participants from various sociocultural and religious backgrounds were chosen, which strengthens the external validity of the findings and increases the likelihood of the data being generalizable to fit any population (Gray, 2014, loc.
+5140).

 Ethical Considerations